core-wg/yang-cbor/draft-turner-cool-problem-latest.md

 # Roadmap

-Within the CORE group, there are currently two thread of development of a management interface for constrained devices and networks, one based on unmanaged identifiers (YANG hash) and one based on managed identifiers (SID).
-Some aspects of these solutions are shared (Problem statement and Data representation) and some are distinct (Identifiers and Function set).
+Within the CORE group, there are currently two threads of development of a management interface for constrained devices and networks.
+They both converge on the common grounds of using CoAP as fundamental transport protocol.
+Both solutions bring the YANG modeling language to the world of constrained networks and devices, thus bridging the gap to core network management.

+Both solutions address most of the ideal solution characteristics as outlined in the previous section, with the major difference situateed in the runtime--vs--compile time complexity and efficiency.
+The first approach is based on unmanaged identifiers (YANG hashes), which require zero compile-time efforts in exchange for decreased runtime efficiency.
+The second approach is based on managed identifiers (SID), which takes the opposite direction, requiring more upfront preparation, aiming at maximal efficiency, deterministic behavior and improved scalability.

+Both solutions converge around the YANG data representation expressed in CBOR, as well as the common comprehension of the problem statement.
+The managed and unmanaged identifier spaces can coexist built on top of common function set.
+The Function set is the specification of CoAP method mapping to NETCONF/RESTCONF functions.
+At the time of writing, there are two distinct function sets (one for managed and one for unmanaged identifiers), but these should ideally merge in a single approach.

 The following drafts are currently available: